About

 Photo: Suzanne Sennhenn

 I won the Propel Poetry Award for How Can I Say It Was Not Enough?
-It is forthcoming in 2023 from Nine Mile Books.
+It is forthcoming in 2025 from Nine Mile Books and Syracuse University Press.

 I’ve been interviewed on NPR and have been a Fellow at the Virginia Center for the Creative Arts.
 I served on a Fulbright screening committee for creative writers.